Share this page

 Download our campaign, advocacy and education resources and share messages about overdose and overdose prevention in your community or workplace today.

-Remember with a tribute
+Post a tribute

 Post a tribute to a loved one who has passed away from an overdose on the International Overdose Awareness Day tribute page.

-Buy merchandise
+Get merchandise

 Buying and wearing merchandise is a great way to show your support and spread the messages of International Overdose Awareness Day.